dotnet/linker/docs/design/steps-explained.md

 ## ResolveFromAssembly or ResolveFromXml

-Those steps are used to initialize the context and pre-mark the root code that will be used as a source for the linker.
+These steps are used to initialize the context and pre-mark the root code that will be used as a source for the linker.

 Resolving from an assembly or resolving from an xml descriptor is a decision